 The Town of Jamestown is located in Boulder County, Colorado, 12 miles northwest of the City of Boulder.
 It was incorporated in 1883, after gold was discovered near Jim Creek in the 1870s.
-The Town has a current population of approximately 300 people.
+The Town has a pre-flood population of approximately 300 people.
 Also within our Town is Jamestown Elementary School, one of the few remaining “one-room” schools in the country; the Jamestown Mercantile (presenting live music every Friday and Saturday night); and the Jamestown Community Church.

 I’ve been to many disasters but I can say I’ve never been to a stronger community.
 As I said before, the determination, strength, and gratitude was inspirational.
 You Jimtowners are the model of how a community should come together after such an event.
 If I could bottle the spirit of Jamestown I would call it ‘Mountain Strong’. ~Scott W, FEMA Inspector